NetCrafters/nc-webhook-seed/README.md

 ## Planned Improvements

 * Create a data-master partial example
 * Integrate re-usable content-type installation.
-This will require changes within Webhook.
+This will require changes within Webhook (I may look into this change myself - DK.)